openstack-k8s-operators/edpm-ansible/docs/source/contributing_roles.rst

 while also providing bulk of the information neccessary for automated doc build.
 This both prevents unnecessary bugs, and simplifies documentation upkeep.

-Argument specification must contain definition of argument types, defaults and descritptions.
+Argument specification must contain definition of argument types, defaults and descriptions.

-All uses of the role, across playbooks and other roles, must utilize one of the endpoints defined in the arugment specification metadata.
-No other variables than those definined as part of an endpoint may be used for role invocation.
+All uses of the role, across playbooks and other roles, must utilize one of the endpoints defined in the argugment specification metadata.
+No other variables than those defined as part of an endpoint may be used for role invocation.

 Properties of endpoints in argument specs are considered the source of truth.